sdufault15/tb-seamless-design/README.md

 + `simulation-overview.html` [NEEDS UPDATING] should contain an ADEMP map of the project
 + `2022-03-10_simulation-study-results.html` old report containing information that was lost when OS updated

+### analysis

++ `00_run-all.R` This script sets up the analysis of the survival and TTP data for the 30, 40, 60, and 80 participant per arm datasets.
+The following scripts are written generally as they are specifically written to be run from this base script.
++ `01_relapse-counts.R` This script counts the number of relapses that happen per regimen by the interim analysis (defined within) for each simulation.
+All results are stored in the `data/analyzed` folder with `[DATE]_relapse-counts-by-simulation_[nk]` included in the filename.
++ `02_advance-ttp.R` This script examines the TTP MCMC chains and estimates 1) the probability that each novel regimen is better than the control (% confidence), and 2) the probability that each novel regimen is one of the top 2 regimens.
+It returns a list of dataframes containing the probability that each novel regimen would advance on the basis of meeting a particular threshold set on estimates 1 and 2.
+All results are stored in the `data/analyzed` folder with `[DATE]_sim-level-ttp-results_[nk]` in the filename.
++ `03_advance-relapse.R` This script is very similar to `01_relapse-counts.R`. **Will need to review.** All results are stored in the `data/analyzed` folder with `[DATE]_s9*-situation*-results_` in the filename.

 ### lib